balakreshnan/balakreshnan.github.io/README.md

 ## Profile

-Digital Transformation, Chief Architect and Techincal Strategy Leader.<br>
+Digital Transformation, Chief Architect and Technology Strategy Leader.<br>

 As a Cloud Solution Architect, play a role of Innovation evangelist and provide thought leadership, Solution Architecture, PoC and MVP Support to multiple projects with respect to governance, security and technology projects by crafting high level and detailed architecture for business use case.<br/>